dvdmuckle/curl-a-joke/README.md

 The port can also be speicified in a similar manner, however this can be more easily achieved using Docker's `-p` option.

 ### TODO

-* Parse jokes from json and automigrate to jokes database

-* Allow for easy addition of jokes via a command line option

 * Allow for POSTing new jokes given user authentication